 The initial group of Americans under the command of CPT Fitzsimmons had been sent from Thanbyuzayat (Burma) to the 18 Kilo Camp.
 They spent almost their entire time on the TBR in the 18-40 Kilo area near Thanbyuzayat.
 The Tharp group was first sent to the 80 Kilo Camp, then jumped closer to the Thai border at the 100 and 110 Kilo Camps and finally to the 195 Kilo Camp.
 But they spent most of their time in the 80-110 area.
 Just over 100 of the 131 US POWs who died while working the TBR, died at these camps.
 The Fitzsimmons group suffered many fewer deaths.
 After the TBR had passed the 80 Kilo camp, it was converted into a “hospital camp” which was simply a euphemism for “death camp”.
-POWs who were too ill to work and were actually expected to die were sent to Kilo 80 from any of the Burmese camps.
+POWs who were too ill to work and were actually expected to die were sent to Kilo 80.

-The larger Tharp group also known as Group 5, arrived at the TBR in late Jan 1942 and worked the various section of the railway until its completion in Oct 1943.
-But it wasn’t until Jan 1944 that were consolidated at the Tamarkan Camp at Kanchanaburi.
+The larger Tharp group also known as Group 5, arrived at the TBR in late Jan 1943 and worked the various section of the railway until its completion in Oct 1943.
+But it wasn’t until Jan 1944 that were finally consolidated at the Tamarkan Camp at Kanchanaburi.
 Beginning in Nov 1943, just about all the Allied POWs were transferred to a series of camps next to the Bridge on the River Kwai.
 It extended about 2.5 Km from just north of the bridge to the site of the CWGC cemetery to the south and was about a half a kilometer wide; from the river to the rail-line to the east.
 The POWs continued to be housed according to nationalities as had been the practice of the Japanese across the Pacific Theatre.

 The Americans say that they were at the northern end of the camp just where the rail-line approaches the bridge.
 Nearby was the Dutch contingent, with the Commonwealth POWs extending on down to the area of the current cemetery.
 Later on, the Japanese segregated out the officers of all nationalities into a separate enclosure closer to the walled city of Kanchanaburi.
 Roughly 10 Km south of the main camp was the Khao Din Railyard.
 This was a maintenance and storage area that was said to contain a huge stockpile of wood for the steam engines.
 Ten US POWs spent a good portion of the post-TBR time at this railyard.
 About halfway between these two places, in the area of Kanchanaburi called Pak Phreak, was a small airfield that the Japanese used occasionally to ferry in troops and supplies (near what is now the Red City Market).
 In small (and seemingly random) groups, men were sent to other camps such as Petchburi and Ubon.